Last updated: October 2, 2022

 Dogs: | Not allowed |

 If you’re driving in from the Kiama and Shellharbour area, head towards Jamberoo on Jamberoo Rd, and turn into Jamberoo Mountain Rd.
+This road has many sharp twists and turns, so drive carefully.

 After about 18 km, turn left into Cloonty Rd, followed by a right turn into Thomas Place Rd, which leads to the Carrington Falls picnic area.

-The above map shows two parking areas:
+The map below shows two parking areas:

-The car park at the Carrington Falls picnic area is quite small, but under normal circumstances, you should be able to score a parking spot.
+The car park at the Carrington Falls picnic area is relatively small, but under normal circumstances, you should be able to score a parking spot.
 There is no entry fee to the national park when visiting Carrington Falls or Nellies Glen.

 The official address of the Carrington Falls picnic area is: